vieri2in/projects/README.md

 4. ScoreKeeper
 ----Bulid a ping pong score keeper and pratice DOM events learned in Udemy.
 5. TVShowSearch
-----a project to practice my Ajax Axios skill (learned in Udemy) to send requests to web API.
+----A project to practice my Ajax Axios skill (learned in Udemy) to send requests to web API.